MLSysTeam/.github/profile/README.md

 ## Hi there 👋

-MLSysTeam is an open-source community dedicated to reducing engineering burdens and enabling researchers and scientists to focus on model design.
+MLSysTeam is an open-source community dedicated to reducing engineering burdens and enabling researchers to focus on model design.

 To achieve this goal, we have developed a collection of hands-on tutorials and templates that streamline the process of model development and deployment.